jotnguyen/Lafferty.co-v2/content/blog/How to develop healthy remote working habits.md

 Working remote can be incredibly isolating.
 You can go days without seeing another human in person.
 Avoid the temptation to stay in and watch netflix after work.

-Driving can be enjoyable when you're not stuck in rushhour traffic.
+Driving can be enjoyable when you're not stuck in rush hour traffic.
 Hop in your car and go somewhere.
 Walking around the mall during a weekday afternoon can be so peaceful.
 Go to the park.
 You've been at home all day, so when work is over get out of the house.

 ### Have a dedicated spot for work